 - Child Proofing vs Teaching about Dangers and Safety

 While I don’t want to scare you, it is important to remember that serious childhood incidents take place at home every day across the country.
 They can range from simple scrapes and bumps to far more serious, and sometimes fatal accidents.

 Here are some of the 10 most common accidents involving babies and toddlers, as well as tips to avoid them:

-The threat is so real that the Anchor It! campaign is launched by the U.S. Consumer Product Safety Commission’s (CPSC) to educate parents and caregivers on the dangers and prevention of tipping incidents.
-These tragedies can often be preventing by taking simple and low-cost actions, such as using furniture anchors.
+The threat of tip over accidents is so real that the Anchor It! campaign is launched by the U.S. Consumer Product Safety Commission’s (CPSC) to educate parents and caregivers on the dangers and prevention of tipping incidents.
+These tragedies can often be preventing by taking simple and low-cost actions, such as using furniture anchors and anti tip strap.